enzdor/solitaire/README.md

 # Solitaire clone

 TODO:
+- add stock, waste
+- pile and foundations
+- and add layering

+MAYBE:
-- make cards align when over another, and make the are over card be the whole card not just the cursor
+- make the are over a card be the whole card over the under card, not just the cursor (complications when card is over two cards, would have to check if cursor is over one or the other card, if it isn't over any go back to orig pos)

 Plan:
 - Entities